paritytech/scripts/README.md

 # Parity Scripts & Dockerfiles

 Nowadays, this repo is mostly the open collection of the company's Dockerfiles that are used by Parity in different ways.
-If you work on a Substrate-based project, you could be interested in our CI images (`ci-unified`, `ci-linux`, etc.) in the `dockerfiles` directory.
+If you work on a Substrate-based project, you could be interested in our CI image (`ci-unified`) in the `dockerfiles` directory.

 #### But what about scripts?